-Basing on the strong link between synaptic function and cognitive performance, we have developed a new screening assay to detect molecules capable of improving synaptic function using a regular 96-well plate reader.
-The hit compounds yielded by this assay (i.e. screening and follow-up bioassay validation of the isolated hits using electrophysiology and behavioral tests) represent strong candidates as future cognitive enhancers.
-The proposed screening method is flexible, fast and cost-effective, and it is expected to yield high-content lead series with strong prospects of clinical success.
+Based on the strong link between AMPA receptors’ synaptic function and cognitive performance, we have developed a new screening assay to detect molecules capable of modulating synaptic plasticity by increasing synaptic AMPA receptor presence, using a regular 96-well plate reader.
+The hit compounds yielded by this assay should represent strong candidates as future cognitive enhancers.
+The proposed screening method is flexible, fast, cost-effective, and it is expected to yield high-content lead compounds with strong prospects of clinical success (figure 1).

 - While traditional approach is based on Mechanism-related therapies, using Fortis, disease mechanism is irrelevant.

-- Using Fortis doesn’t require specific expertise or specialized equipment.
+- Fortis doesn’t require specific expertise or specialized equipment.